Calv-Ch/Data_science_portfolio/README.md

 ## Contents

-- ### Machine learning
+- ### Machine learning:

-- ### Data Analysis and visualisation
+- ### Data Analysis and visualization:

-- ### Micro project
+- ### Micro project:

 - ### Full project:

-      - __Python SPSS modeler__
+   - __Python & SPSS modeller__
-                   - [Building a successful bank marketing campaign](Work in progress): Data analysis and machine learning using Classification decision tree and random forest to predict whether a client will subscribe to term deposit.
+    - [Building a successful bank marketing campaign](Work in progress): Full business case with data analysis and machine learning using Classification decision tree and random forest to predict whether a client will subscribe to term deposit.
+    - [Using HCAHPS survey to boost overall hospital ratings in the US.](Work in progress): Data analytics assignment with extensive data cleaning and preparation followed by machine learning to identify the top 3 measures of Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey that low rated hospitals can focus on.